Bucket and Brush

 - an outdoor surface for your child to paint with the water

-Find a paintbrush or kitchen sponge.
-Get something that holds a lot of water (a bucket, mixing bowl, saucepan.)
+Find something to “paint” with.
+Feel free to get creative with whatever you have handy!
+This could be a paintbrush, kitchen sponge, rag/piece of fabric, unpaired sock etc. Then, get something that holds a lot of water (a bucket, mixing bowl, saucepan.)
 Next, pick an outdoor surface for your child to paint—with the water.
-Wood surfaces work best—like an outside door or table.
+Wood surfaces work best—like an outside door or table, but a cement sidewalk or other flat surface work well too.
 A towel or change of clothes is also a good idea for when the job is done.

 Ask your child to help you paint that object!
-Before they start, ask, “What do you think will happen when you brush the water on the door/table?”
+Before they start, ask, “What do you think will happen when you brush the water on the surface?”
 See if they can paint all of the surfaces.
-As they brush the water onto the wood, the wood will become a darker color and a bit shiny, looking like it is being freshly painted.
+As they brush the water onto the surface, it will become a darker color and a bit shiny, looking like it is being freshly painted.
 When they are done, ask them what they see?
 Is everything the same color?
 Did it match their prediction at the beginning?

 Science: making a prediction, comparing same and different, observing change, evaporation.